toqeerehsan/mtl-parsing-urdu/README.md

   publisher={Springer}
 }

-@article{ehsan2020dependency,
+@inproceedings{ehsan2020dependency,
-  title={Dependency Parsing for Urdu: Resources, conversions and learning}, author={Ehsan, Toqeer and Butt, Miriam}, year={2020}
+  title={Dependency parsing for Urdu: Resources, conversions and learning}, author={Ehsan, Toqeer and Butt, Miriam}, booktitle={Proceedings of the Twelfth Language Resources and Evaluation Conference}, pages={5202--5207}, year={2020}
 }

 @article{ehsan2019analysis,
-  title={Analysis of Experiments on Statistical and Neural Parsing for a Morphologically Rich and Free Word Order Language Urdu}, author={Ehsan, Toqeer and Hussain, Sarmad}, journal={IEEE Access}, volume={7},
+  title={Analysis of experiments on statistical and neural parsing for a morphologically rich and free word order language Urdu}, author={Ehsan, Toqeer and Hussain, Sarmad}, journal={IEEE Access}, volume={7},